Need a massage? Stay tuned for upcoming student clinic appointments!

+Massage therapists work in a variety of settings, including: private offices, hospitals, nursing homes, studios, and sport and fitness facilities.
 Massage Therapy is an excellent career filled with diverse opportunities.
 Recognition in the medical community and continued positive media coverage has increased public awareness of its benefits.